FAIRsharing/json-schema-tools/README.md

 pip install -r requirements.txt
 ```

-If you plan on using either the CEDAR exporter or the MiFlowCyt importer, you will need to provide your API keys through
+If you plan on using either the CEDAR exporter or the MiFlowCyt importer, you will also need to provide your API keys through
 a configuration file and, optionally run the integration tests.
 - make a copy of the ```/tests/test_config.json.sample``` file and open the copy: